New coffee grinder? How do you get started?

 Never grind finer than the zero point, the point where the burrs just touch.
 This prevents damage to your grinder and ensures smooth grinding.

-Now that your grinder is calibrated, adjusted, and cleaned, you're all set to experiment with your favorite coffee beans.
-Good time to try out FREKKO coffees?
+Now that your grinder is run in, adjusted, and cleaned, you're all set to experiment with your favorite coffee beans.
+Why not try FREKKO coffees?